 - WRI 227 Technical Report Writing

-- WRI 326 Technical Communication for Health Care Professionals, or a communication elective from the general education list (for Dental Hygiene, Echocardiography, Radiologic Science, Respiratory Care, and Vascular Technology students)
+- Communication elective from the general education list (for Dental Hygiene, Echocardiography, Radiologic Science, and Vascular Technology students)

-- WRI 327 Advanced Technical Writing (required in IT and OM online programs)
+- WRI 327 Advanced Technical Writing (required in TM and OM online programs)

-- WRI 410 Grant Proposal Writing (required in the Healthcare Management online program)
+- WRI 410 Grant Proposal Writing (required in the Healthcare Management and HI online programs)

 Oregon Tech students are required to complete nine credits in humanities.
 No more than three credits of activity or performance-based courses may be used in this category.
 The following prefixes/subject areas count as humanities: